TheSavageTeddy/TheSavageTeddy.github.io/content/featured/bsides-canberra-ctf-2024/index.md

 - To register, the client provides a public key, which must be on the NIST256p curve, then the public key is stored alongside their user id (`uid`), name and role.
 - To login, there are two steps.
     - Firstly, the server generates a random challenge and public key, and sends it to us.
     - Then we must sign the challenge with our public key and send the signature to the server, which checks if the signature is valid.
-If so, the server generates calculates a shared secret with its private key and our public key.
+If so, the server calculates the shared secret with its private key and our public key.
 The server then stores our info (shared secret, role, uid, session id) in a `token`, and sends us our session id.
 - We can also request a message, providing a session id.
 The server retrieves the token corresponding to our session, and checks if we have the admin role.
 If we do, we get the flag.

 I don't think there's anything wrong with the procedures described above, but I noticed our info was being stored in the token in a very bad way: